China braces for inevitable big hit to economy from virus, says Xi

 “The outbreak of novel coronavirus pneumonia will inevitably have a relatively big impact on the economy and society,” Xi said, adding that the impact would be short-term and controllable.

-The outbreak is one of the most serious public health crises to confront Chinese leaders in decades.
+The outbreak, which has infected nearly 77,000 people and killed more than 2,400 in China, is one of the most serious public health crises to confront Chinese leaders in decades.

 “For us, this is a crisis and is also a big test,” Xi said.